isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 c.
 Although Asian seats have perhaps, more recently, and more lately come into the mix, I believe they are rapidly closing the gap, which itself reflects the desire and the demand of the commercial sectors.</p>

 {:start="10"}
-10. Third, Asian arbitral institutions are not just rising in caseload, but I believe in global stature and standing, and also overall thought leadership.
+10. <u>Third</u>, Asian arbitral institutions are not just rising in caseload, but I believe in global stature and standing, and also overall thought leadership.

 <p style="margin-left: 40px">
 a.
 The same survey ranks six Asian institutions among the global top 10 (or top 13, considering joint rankings) – Singapore International Arbitration Centre (SIAC), Hong Kong International Arbitration Centre (HKIAC), China International Economic and Trade Arbitration Commission (CIETAC), Shenzhen Court of International Arbitration (SCIA), Beijing International Arbitration Centre (BIAC), and Guangzhou Arbitration Commission (GZAC).
 In 2015, there were just two amongst the top 7 – Singapore and Hong Kong.</p>